Akash-Ahir/90DaysOfDevOps/2026/day-53/day-53-services.md

 In a real cloud cluster, the EXTERNAL-IP would be a public IP address or hostname provisioned by the cloud provider.

 **Verify:** What does the EXTERNAL-IP column show?
 Why is it `<pending>` on a local cluster?
+ - On a local cluster (Minikube, Kind, Docker Desktop), the EXTERNAL-IP will show <pending> because there is no cloud provider to create a real load balancer

 ---

-### Task 6: Understand the Service Types Side by Side
+## Task 6: Understand the Service Types Side by Side
 Check all three services:

 ```bash